NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 Asset Depletion / High-Net-Worth

 For retirees, career-transitioners, and HNW borrowers with significant liquid assets but limited W-2 or 1099 income.
-The lender takes eligible assets — checking, savings, brokerage, typically 70% of retirement — divides by the loan term in months, and that's qualifying income. $1.5M in assets divided by 360 months equals $4,167/month qualifying income, with no employment required.
+The lender takes eligible assets — checking, savings, brokerage, typically 70% of retirement — divides by the loan term in months, and that's qualifying income. $1.5M in assets divided by 360 months equals $4,167/month qualifying income, when employment income is not the best fit for the file.

 Investor Portfolio Loans